Learning Mean-Field Games: Introduction

 On the theory front, this {general} framework differs from all existing MFGs.
 We establish under appropriate technical conditions, the existence and uniqueness of the Nash equilibrium (NE) to this GMFG.
 On the computational front, we show that naively combining Q-learning with the three-step fixed-point approach in classical MFGs yields unstable algorithms.
 We then propose a Q-learning algorithm with Boltzmann policy (GMF-Q), establish its convergence property and analyze its computational complexity.
 Finally, we apply this GMF-Q algorithm to the Ad auction problem, where this GMF-Q algorithm demonstrates its efficiency and robustness in terms of convergence and learning.
 Moreover, its performance is superior, when compared with existing algorithms for multi-agent reinforcement learning for convergence, stability, and learning accuracy.

-\paragraph{Related works.} On learning large population games with mean-field approximations, \cite{YYTXZ2017} focuses on inverse reinforcement learning for MFGs without decision making, \cite{YLLZZW2018} studies an MARL problem with a {first-order} mean-field approximation term modeling the interaction between one player and all the other finite players, and \cite{KC2013} and \cite{YMMS2014} consider model-based adaptive learning for MFGs {in specific models (\textit{e.g.}, linear-quadratic and oscillator games)}. {More recently, \cite{rl_mfg_local} considers reinforcement learning in the classical MFG setting, and proposes a policy-gradient based algorithm and analyzes the so-called local NE.} For learning large population games without mean-field approximation, see \cite{MARL_literature1, MARL_literature2} and the references therein.
+\paragraph{Related works.} On learning large population games with mean-field approximations, \cite{YYTXZ2017} focuses on inverse reinforcement learning for MFGs without decision making, \cite{YLLZZW2018} studies an MARL problem with a {first-order} mean-field approximation term modeling the interaction between one player and all the other finite players, and \cite{KC2013} and \cite{YMMS2014} consider model-based adaptive learning for MFGs {in specific models (\textit{e.g.}, linear-quadratic and oscillator games)}. {More recently, \cite{Manymany} studies the local convergence of actor-critic algorithms on finite time horizon MFGs, and \cite{rl_mfg_local} proposes a policy-gradient based algorithm and analyzes the so-called local NE for reinforcement learning in infinite time horizon MFGs.} For learning large population games without mean-field approximation, see \cite{MARL_literature2, MARL_literature1} and the references therein.
 In the specific topic of learning auctions with a large number of advertisers, \cite{CRZMWYG2017} and \cite{JSLGWZ2018} explore reinforcement learning techniques to search for social optimal solutions with real-word data, and \cite{IJS2011} uses MFGs to model the auction system with unknown conversion of clicks within a Bayesian framework.

 {However, none of these works consider the problem of simultaneous learning and decision-making in a general MFG framework.
-Neither do they establish the existence and uniqueness of the NE, nor do they present model-free learning algorithms with complexity analysis and convergence to the NE.}
+Neither do they establish the existence and uniqueness of the {(global)} NE, nor do they present model-free learning algorithms with complexity analysis and convergence to the NE.} Note that in principle, global results are harder to obtain compared to local results.